High or Dry? California legal pot to test supply pipeline

 The uncertainty surrounding the distribution pipeline is just one question mark as California attempts to transform its longstanding medicinal and illegal marijuana markets into a multibillion-dollar regulated system.

-It will take many months, if not years, for the market estimated to reach $7 billion to evolve.
+It will take many months, if not years, for the market estimated to reach US$7 billion ($9.8b) to evolve.

-Legal sales began Jan.
-1 without a vast computer system for businesses to use to track plants from seed to sale.
+Legal sales began on January 1 without a vast computer system for businesses to use to track plants from seed to sale.
 State licenses issued so far are temporary and will have to be redone later this year.

 Few banks want to do business with pot companies since the drug remains illegal federally, forcing many growers and sellers to operate in cash.
 And consumers are complaining about hefty new taxes.